frozenbrother/final_project/README.md

 * [Kaggle](https://www.kaggle.com/datasets/mysarahmadbhat/lung-cancer)

-**Aim of the project:**
+**Project Description:**

 Aim of this project was to build a web application that predicts possible occurence of lung cancer using a machine learning model.

 **Development process:**

-Logistic Regression Model was applied to predict potential lung cancer using a dataset dowloaded from Kaggle.
-ScikitLearn was used to train and test the model.
+To gauge if the dataset was suitable, Plotly was used for initial exploration and visualisation.
+Data was modify and encoded using Jupyter Notebook.
+As the dataset was noted to be imbalanced SMOTE was used for oversampling the dataset.
+After confirming that the balance of positive and negative classes is 50/50 the dataset was split into training and testing sets and created a logistic regression model using ScikitLearn.

 Model was deployed using Flask API.
-HTML templates were created for the website where users can enter preferred options and display the prediction.
+HTML, CSS and Bootstrap were used to create a website where users can enter preferred options and display the prediction.

 **Links:**